mlte-team/mlte/src/mlte/frontend/README.md

 ## Development
 Development will require Node.js.
 Development was done using v18.14.2, the latest LTS version can be found here: https://nodejs.org/en

-To begin running the development server, navigate to `/src/mlte/server/nuxt-app` and run:
+To begin running the development frontend, navigate to `/src/mlte/frontend/nuxt-app` and run:

 ```bash
 $ npm install